 The great multitude is the 144,000 whose sound was compared with that of many waters and loud thunder at 14:2, the multitude at 7:9 and the multitude harvested at the seventh trumpet; everyone.
 ‘Has reigned’ means ‘has become king’.
 The reign begins at the seventh trumpet (11:17), and it is God who reigns (1:8).
 The emphatic combination of ‘rejoice’ and ‘exult’ is common in the Bible (e.g. Ps 68:3, Isa 61:10, Matt 5:12).

 There were several stages to a Jewish marriage in ancient times.
 A man who wished to marry went to the woman’s father, agreed agreed a price, and paid it (Gen 34:12).
 Then the couple entered into a binding covenant with each other, similar to the medieval practice of ‘handfasting’.
 A cup of wine was shared to seal the vows, and the man gave gifts to his bride.
 From that point they were betrothed and legally married, any dissolution of the relationship requiring a divorce (Matt 1:19).
 Then the groom returned to his father’s house where he lived and prepared a place for her.
 When all was ready, he went with his friends to his wife’s house at a time unknown to the bride and either he or a friend acting as forerunner gave a shout to announce his arrival.
 Usually this happened at night, so that both she and her bridesmaid friends needed to have lamps trimmed and filled with oil.
-On their return, the couple consummated the marriage, celebrated for seven days, and concluded with a feast.
+On the man’s return with his bride, the couple consummated the marriage, celebrated for seven days, and concluded with a feast.

 It is indeed a great mystery.
 Adam was created on the third day, before vegetation (Gen 2:5) and before the animals (Gen 2:19).
 On the same day God planted a garden – in Greek, paradeisos – and after putting the man there, he caused to spring up every tree that was good for food, including the tree of life and the tree of the knowledge of good and evil.
 But the man was alone.
 On the fifth day God brought to him every bird and animal of the field.
 Adam saw that none of these were suitable to be his counterpart, so on the sixth day God put him to sleep.
 Out of his side he fashioned woman, and brought her to him.
 Adam’s awaking prefigured Christ’s resurrection from the tomb in the garden, and the creation of Eve prefigured the birth of the Church.
 The wound in Christ’s side was like the cut that God made in the side of the first human son of God, for it is by water and blood that his bride is regenerated.
 We eat his flesh and drink his blood as a sign that we are part of him.
 On the eighth day the Father will present the woman, pure and spotless, to his son, who loved her even as his own flesh – for so she was – and the two will become one.

 Kings in the Ancient Near East planted gardens next to their palaces in imitation of the tree garden planted in Eden.
 In Persia the royal garden was a pairi-daeza, a walled enclosure.
 The biblical texts mention several, including the garden enjoyed by the king of Judah (II Ki 21:18, 25:4, Neh 3:15, Est 1:5, Ecc 2:5).
 Reliefs from Ashurbanipal’s palace at Nineveh depict waterways running through the orchards reminiscent of the river in Eden, and inscriptions have him boasting of animals collected from across the empire, many of which were placed in the gardens.
 The enclosure symbolised Eden in the midst of uncultured wilderness.
 The king was the man entrusted by God to look after the garden, and the animals corresponded to those brought to the man to see what he would name them.
 Ritual lion hunts represented the king exercising his dominion over creation.
-On the occasion of his defeating his enemies, he would hold a banquet in the garden, sit on his throne and drink the fruit of the vines growing in the garden there, while his wife celebrated opposite, musicians playing on their harps and tambourines, the decapitated head of the enemy king hanging from the trees.
+On the occasion of his defeating his enemies, he would hold a banquet in the garden, sit on his throne and drink the fruit of the vines growing in the garden there, while his wife celebrated opposite, musicians playing on their harps and tambourines, the decapitated head of the enemy king of Elam hanging from the trees.
 A similar scene is shown on an ivory from Megiddo dating to the reign of Solomon.

 Unlike the rider who appeared on a white horse in chapter 6, the rider here is an individual.
 However, the picture is similarly militaristic and contrasts with the same man’s entry into Jerusalem two thousand years ago on a donkey.
-He is ‘faithful and true’ (Rev 3:14), and is called the Word of God because it is he who inspired Scripture, spoke through the prophets and appeared as the Word of Yahweh in visions (e.g. Gen 15:1, I Sam 3:21).
+He is ‘faithful and true’ (Rev 3:14), and he is called the Word of God because it is he who inspired Scripture, spoke through the prophets and appeared as the Word of Yahweh in visions (e.g. Gen 15:1, I Sam 3:21).
 Because the time of salvation has passed his name is no longer ‘Yeshua’ (Yah saves); he cannot now be personally known and his name called upon.
 He rides on a white horse as commander of the armies of angels (Jos 5:14, Dan 10:13, Matt 25:31) that involve themselves in human struggle behind the scenes (II Ki 6:17, Rev 12:7).
-The weapon in his mouth is the power to strike and kill (Num 22:31, Isa 27:1, 34:5f, Rev 2:23).
+The weapon in his mouth is the power to strike and kill (Num 22:31, Isa 27:1, 30:27, 34:5f, Rev 2:23).
 “I kill and I make alive, and there is none that can deliver out of my hand” (Deut 32:39).